malorieiovino/threat-by-association/README.md

 **Summary:**
 CDA reveals how language does more than describe — it sorts humans into hierarchies of worth.
 Palestinians are framed as perpetual victims, Latinos as criminal problems, and Ukrainians as legitimate victims and actors.
 These patterns reflect **racial proximity, religion, and geopolitical alignment**, proving that journalistic “objectivity” often reproduces systems of inequality.

+---

+This project demonstrates how computational and critical approaches can be combined to expose systematic inequalities in media discourse.
+By analyzing over 1,700 articles (2021–2025), the study shows how displaced populations are discursively sorted into hierarchies of deservingness based on race, religion, and geopolitical alignment.
+The findings highlight how even neutral-sounding journalistic language actively constructs borders of inclusion and exclusion.

+---

+## Acknowledgments

+This research was prepared for the **AMLI 2025 Conference** at Liverpool Hope University.
+Special thanks to the mentors, colleagues, and the open-source NLP community (spaCy, AntConc, GDELT, Guardian Open Platform) for the tools that made this work possible.